Walnut Creek Divorce Mediation

 Divorce should be a means by which unhappy people are afforded an opportunity to move forward and transition into a happier life.
 Regrettably, in today’s legal system, the divorce process can make people more contemptuous.
-This can be partially explained by the inherent adversarial nature of divorce proceedings.
+This can be partially explained by the inherently adversarial nature of divorce proceedings.

-What Is Mediation?
+What is Divorce Mediation?

 Mediation is an orderly and non-confrontational process providing people involved in a family law dispute an opportunity to have a dialogue about the issues involved.
 This dialogue frequently allows them to form an agreement that works for both parties.